-A thin beam of light is called a ray.

-Shadow = region where light rays cannot reach e.g. caused by an obstacle in the path of the light.

-Sharp shadows are from large far-away light source, or from a small nearby one.

-Blurry shadows - from large nearby source.
-If too big, no shadow.

-E.g. Move a pen from near the LCD projector (or a light bulb) to further away - shadow on screen (or wall) gets sharper.
+- A thin beam of light is called a ray. - Shadow = region where light rays cannot reach e.g. caused by an obstacle in the path of the light. - Sharp shadows are from large far-away light source, or from a small nearby one. - Blurry shadows from large nearby source.
+If too big, no shadow. - E.g. Move a pen from near a light bulb to further away shadow on wall gets sharper.